fclaerho/urest/README.md

 	 |_|_\___/__/\__|

-**Tiny REST Framework for Python** built as a Bottle wrapper implementing REST design recommended practices.
+**Tiny REST Framework for Python** built as a Bottle wrapper implementing REST design recommended practices[1].
 Of course you'll need Bottle as dependency, get it from your usual python package retailer or use the version bundled with rest in the `vendor/` subdirectory.

+[1] Add references here ;-)

 [![Build Status](https://secure.travis-ci.org/fclaerho/rest.png?branch=master)](http://travis-ci.org/fclaerho/rest)